FourjsGenero/fgl_zoom/README.md

 ## Why Use fgl_zoom

-For the pattern decribed previously, we would typically see for each these zoom windows, we would see a FUNCTION with a FOREACH to read the database, a DISPLAY ARRAY to list values, and an OPEN WINDOW, and .per for the UI.
+For the pattern decribed previously, for each these zoom windows, we would typically see a FUNCTION with a FOREACH to read the database, a DISPLAY ARRAY to list values, and an OPEN WINDOW, and .per for the UI.
 We would see one of these for EACH zoom window and this code will typically be repetitive/duplicated making maintenance expensive.

 So say you had 100 zoom windows, instead of 100 functions, 100 forms, 100 database cursors, 100 display arrays, with fgl_zoom there is a single library with one lot of database code, one lot of UI code etc.  This ensures a consistent user interface and makes code maintenance a lot cheaper.

-## How to Use fgl_zoom
+## How to Use fgl_zoom_test

 The fgl_zoom_test program consists of a form of three tabs

 ### Example

 Illustrates potential uses.
 Click on the BUTTONEDIT button and note the window that appears.
-To view the 4gl source, the Junior Developer code would require click on the View Source.
-In most cases, it is less than a screenfull of 4gl source.
-The state code example in the previous screenshot has the following source.
+To view the 4gl source the junior developer would require, click on the View Source button.
+In most cases, it is less than a screenful of 4gl source.
+In the following screenshots, the list on the left is coded by the code you see on the right.

 <img alt="State Code Example" src="https://user-images.githubusercontent.com/13615993/32302337-01c13ad8-bfc7-11e7-82c9-b765a240dd83.png" width="50%" /><img alt="Source Example" src="https://user-images.githubusercontent.com/13615993/32302336-018d7202-bfc7-11e7-8407-eb89ac8c4520.png" width="50%" />